ob1-sc/vmware-lab-builder/var-examples/nsxt/README.md

 ```

 ## Known Issues
 - At 3.1.0 the edge cluster is created successfully but the creation of the t0 is blocked for a period of time.
-Currently fixed by adding a 180 second delay.
+This is likely an ansible issues as it doesn't appear in the UI.
+Currently fixed by adding a 300 second delay.
 If a failure occurs, re-run the playbook.
 - A number of modules are not properly idempotent and report changed even though no change has been made.
-For example this causes the 3 minute delay to always trigger as the edge cluster will always show as changed.

 ### Running locally
 This first time you clone this repo, if you want to use the NSX-T modules when running locally you must either clone using `git clone --recursive` or after a standard clone command run `git submodule update --init --recursive`.
 The Docker image includes this repo.</br>